nus-cs2030s/2324-s2/docs/34-stream.md

 ### Stateful and Bounded Operations

-Some intermediate operations are stateful -- they need to keep track of some states to operate.
+Some intermediate operations are stateful &mdash; they need to keep track of some states to operate.
 Two examples are `sorted` and `distinct`.

 `sorted` returns a stream with the elements in the stream sorted.
 Without argument, it sorts according to the natural order as defined by implementing the `Comparable` interface.
 You can also pass in a `Comparator` to tell `sorted` how to sort.

 `distinct` returns a stream with only distinct elements in the stream.

-`distinct` and `sorted` are also known as `bounded` operations, since they should only be called on a finite stream -- calling them on an infinite stream is a bad idea!
+`distinct` and `sorted` are also known as `bounded` operations, since they should only be called on a finite stream &mdash; calling them on an infinite stream is a bad idea!

 ### Truncating an Infinite List